intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

-In this tutorial, we have provided a PyTorch Fashion-MNIST example which completed with BigDL and supports running on both yarn-client and yarn-cluster mode.
+In this tutorial, we prepare a PyTorch Fashion-MNIST example which completed by BigDL and supports running on yarn cluster.
 In particular, we will show you:
 * How to prepare for the environment before submit the program to Yarn;
-* How to run the BigDL program on Yarn on multiple ways;
+* How to run the BigDL program on Yarn through multiple ways;

+BigDL Orca example code can be found here https://github.com/intel-analytics/BigDL/tree/main/docs/docs/tutorials/tutorial_example/Fashion_MNIST/

 # Key Concepts
 * OrcaContext
 A BigDL Orca program usually starts with the initialization of OrcaContext.
-We can easily specify the `runtime` (default is spark, ray is also a first-class backend) and `cluster_mode` arguments to create or get a SparkContext or RayContext with optimized configurations for BigDL performance.
+We can specify the `runtime` (default is spark, ray is also a first-class backend) and `cluster_mode` arguments to create or get a SparkContext or RayContext with optimized configurations for BigDL performance.

 * Orca Estimator
 After initializing the OrcaContext, we could simply create an Estimatornow, and the Estimator will replicate the model on each node in the cluster, feed the data partition on each node to the local model replica, and synchronize the model parameters using various backend technologies.